Nether403/Webknot/docs/guides/USER_GUIDE.md

 **💡 Tip:** Be specific!
 Instead of "website for business", say "portfolio website to showcase my photography to potential clients".

 **🤖 AI Help:** Try the "Describe Your Project" feature!
-Just write naturally like "I want to build a minimalist portfolio with blue colors" and LovaBolt will automatically detect your preferences.
+Just write naturally like "I want to build a minimalist portfolio with blue colors" and WebKnot will automatically detect your preferences.

 ---